In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

-The peplum sword and sandal movie Mars, God of War (1962), also known as Venus against the Son of Hercules, ends the movie in the exact same way.
+The peplum sword and sandal movie Mars, God of War (1962), also known as Venus against the Son of Hercules, ends the movie in the same way.

 Understanding the Philosophy behind the movie Grease

-Then right after the Thunderbird badge, three animated T-Birds (Acolytes) appear for the first time in a groovy dance scene.
+Right after the Thunderbird badge, three animated T-Birds (Acolytes) appear for the first time in a groovy dance scene.

-In my opinion this is a big enough hint to assume that the T-Birds could also be known as the Thunder Birds.
+In my opinion, this is a big enough hint to assume that the T-Birds could also be known as the Thunder Birds.
 Remember Thunder ⇒ Zeus.